Best Cordless Drill for 2024 – 13 Tools Tested Head-to-Head

 Skil PWRCore20 Heavy-Duty Brushless Hammer Drill Concrete Drill

-Note: At the time of writing, the Skil HD5295 was not available at any retailers.
+Note: Shortly after testing the Skil HD5295 it was replaced by the HD529402.
 We’re still including it in the results because it was the top-performing drill in the DIY/Prosumer class and still points to Skil as a quality choice.

 • Speeds: 0 – 500/2,000 RPM